 Recently I wrote about young black women finally getting quality roles in mainstream media.
 I never want to omit black men from the conversation of representation because they are equally as important.
 There are many vehicles where black men are killing it but on the indie front, carefree and slice of life narratives still don't include them.
 Also, studio projects never really center men of color in light-hearted fare or non-musical roles.
 So, I present to you a list of actors who would be perfect leading men in the quintessential independent film or studio feature film, more specifically rom-coms (you know what we like!).
 Also, I pitch some ideas I feel would best utilize each actor's best qualities.

-older star that recently broke my heart.
+screen and resonates to his audience .
+The thespian has classic, beautiful features that is reminiscent of an older star that recently broke my heart.
 He looks like Gucci Mane, if Radric Davis were born in a suburb in Massachusetts.
 His aesthetic screams star of studio rom-com directed by a beautiful black woman of course.

 Pitch: Fade In.
 Mamoudou plays down on is luck writer Cameron Bell.
 He gets a job as a staff writer on a once successful show on the cusp on cancellation.
 It's leading lady is going through a lot on top of her pending unemployment.
 Cameron finds inspiration in the person he learns to be Zora Brooks (Samira Wiley).